NGenetzky/project_notebook/01-now/intro-to-particle.md

 ### Subscribe

 The command line interface can be used to monitor events that meet specified conditions.
-Access the the event stream published by a device is easy to be viewed by using the **dashboard** on the particle.io but not very easy to access programmatically.
+Accessing the the event stream published by a device is easy through the **dashboard** on the particle.io but not very easy to access programmatically.
 I am unable to subscribe to the "server-side-events" aka "sse" from Matlab or Tasker.